Affiliate links on Android Authority may earn us a commission. Learn more.

 OnePlus phones: A breakdown of your options

-There are only two categories of smartphones on OnePlus’ roster — its flagship numbered series and the Nord series.
+There are four categories of smartphones on OnePlus’ roster — its flagship numbered series, the Nord series, the Ace series, and its newest Open series.
 Within the flagship series, there are a few subcategories that exist as riffs on the primary phone.
-The Nord series focuses on the mid-range market and only has a handful of devices as of now.
+The Nord series focuses on the mid-range market, while the Ace series is only available in China and is limited to just a handful of devices as of now.
+Finally, the Open series is where OnePlus launches its foldable phones.

 The flagship numbered series

-Since these are the flagship phones from OnePlus, they all feature top-of-the-line specs, including the latest 800-series processor from Qualcomm (the Snapdragon 888 in the case of this year).
-They usually also get the newest and most innovative features from the brand which strongly align with flagship trends of the year.
+Since the OnePlus 11 is the flagship phone from the brand in 2023, it features top-of-the-line specs, including the latest Snapdragon 8 Gen 2.
+It also has the newest and most innovative features from the brand, which strongly align with flagship trends of the year.

 The “T” variants